vipulnaik/diet-exercise-health/events/2024/2024-11-29-reduced-hearing-in-left-ear.md

 Overall, based on these findings, I conclude that the issue of reduced hearing in my left ear has been addressed.

+## Coda regarding subjective loudness

+The subjective perception of loudness that I experienced in the evening after the earwax removal (such as from traffic, when flushing, or when running water) gradually went away by the weekend of 2025-01-18 and 2025-01-19.
+I did verify that my hearing in the left ear at low volumes remained intact, so it looks like the corection to subjective perception likely happened at a neurological level.

 ## Next steps

 Going forward, I have included hearing tests as once-every-two-months